openforis/accuracy-assessment/README.md

 ## Tests

-Launch the app with the following commands in R:
+Launch the application with the following commands in R:

+For the first time you have to install the Shiny package

+> install.packages("shiny")

+Then you call the library and launch the application directly

 > library(shiny)